scimmyjs/scimmy/README.md

 *   **Will this work with cloud service X/Y/Z?**
     *   Hopefully, but if not, feel free to open an issue with details of the cloud service you are integrating with.
-        SCIMMY has been tested against Azure AD, which didn't appear to have any issues.
+        SCIMMY has been tested against Microsoft Entra ID (formerly Azure AD), which didn't appear to have any issues.

 *   **What about the actual SCIM protocol HTTP endpoints?**
     *   That's up to you, as we can't be sure exactly how you'd like to integrate SCIM in your code,